 Have you ever wondered why Japan is safe?
-Not just in terms of crime, but in general Japan brings a huge sense of security to those who live in it.
-Even despite natural disasters such as tsunamis and earthquakes, Japan manages to prepare for these events.
-Of course, not everything is 100%, but we can analyze what makes Japan so much safer than many countries around the globe.
+Not just in terms of crime, but in general, Japan brings a huge sense of security to those who live there.
+Even despite natural disasters like tsunamis and earthquakes, Japan manages to prepare for these events.
+Of course, not everything is 100%, but we can analyze what makes Japan much safer than many countries around the globe.

-Before criticizing or imagining that I'm saying too many good things and missing negative points!
-Read the topic of the article!
-The article is for talking what makes japan safe!
+Before criticizing or imagining that I’m saying too many good things and overlooking negative points!
+Read the theme of the article!
+The article is to talk about what makes Japan safe!
 I will only talk about these things and keep in mind that not everything is 100% and there is something called relativity!

 People tend to read things looking for disagreements or ways to criticize the subject.
-It is obvious that as in any country, Japan has crimes, it has bullying, it has sexual violence and many bad things that human beings are capable of doing.
+It is obvious that, like in any country, Japan has crimes, bullying, sexual violence, and many bad things that humans are capable of doing.

-But, in my experience, nothing in Japan compares with the crime and violence rates in Brazil or even in Western countries like the United States.
-I myself had the chance to read several comments from Americans in Japan.
+But, in my experience, nothing in Japan compares to the crime and violence rates of Brazil or even Western countries like the United States.
+I myself had the chance to read various comments from Americans in Japan.

 What makes Japan such a safe country?